 The Barking & Upney 1897 map is on different sheetlines, showing much the same area but stretching somewhat further west and south.
 This means that it does cover part of central Barking, including the station, Local Board Offices on East Street, Ripple Road, St Paul's Road and southward to Morley Road.
 Along the southern part of the map are Greatfield, Mowers House,, Eastbury House and the cemetery.
 The village of Upney is top centre.
 The map includes a commercial directory for Barking 1894.

 Which of the three should you buy?
-If you are buying several maps, then the New Series maps links up neatly with others in the series (as listed above).
+If you are buying several maps, then the New Series maps link up neatly with others in the series (as listed above).
 If you are buying just one map, then the Barking & Upney 1897 has slightly busier coverage.
 Of course, we hope you will buy them all!

-You can order maps direct from our On-line Mapshop.
-For other information and Prices, see Index Page.
+• You can order maps direct from our On-line Mapshop.
+For other information and prices, and other areas, go to The Index Page.

-Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-For a full list of maps for London, return to the London page.
+• Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
+For a full list of maps for England, return to the England page.